 Research hypotheses

-(1) Machine learning algorithms application can identify
+(1) Machine learning algorithms application can identify whether the hypotensive episode in ICU patients will resolve with fluid bolus therapy.

-(2) e can use clinical time series, treatment, demographic variables, and diagnosis information to predict the successful clinical response to the first fluid bolus in ICU (defined as MAP over 20%) among hypotensive patients (MAP <65mmHg).
+(2) We can use clinical time series, treatment, demographic variables, and diagnosis information to predict the successful clinical response to the first fluid bolus in ICU (defined as the increase of mean arterial pressure (MAP) over 20%) among hypotensive patients (MAP <65mmHg).

-There is an association between successful clinical responses to the first ICU fluid bolus and the all-cause in-hospital mortality.
+(3) There is an association between successful clinical responses to the first ICU fluid bolus and the all-cause in-hospital mortality.